 As per the IRS norms, you’re not required to file a 1099 information return if you meet anyone among the below circumstances:

-If you’re not engaged in a trade or business and made a payment to an individual, then you’re not required to report the payment.
-For instance, if you purchased parts or materials for your personal use, then it is treated as a “non-business transaction”.
+If you’re not engaged in a trade or business and made a payment to an individual, then don’t report the payment.
+For instance, if you purchased parts or materials for your personal use, then treated it as a “non-business transaction”.

-When you’re engaged in business or trade and made payments less than $600 to another business that is incorporated, then 1099 is not required.
-Ensure that the payments made are not for medical or legal services.
+When you’re engaged in business or trade and made payments less than $600 to another incorporated business, then 1099 not required.
+Ensure that the payments made not for medical or legal services.

 Can individuals issue a 1099 MISC Return?

-Individuals may file a 1099 MISC Tax Form to report the amount paid to another individual as rent, royalty, or prizes, etc. Besides, if he/she owns or operates a fishing boat and makes payments to crew members a 1099 MISC must be issued.
-Apart from these payments, if the individuals hire a contractor to perform services, such as yard work, and pay him $600 or more, then the payments are considered as miscellaneous income.
+Individuals may file a 1099 MISC Tax Form to report the amount paid to another individual as rent, royalty, or prizes, etc. Besides, if he/she owns or operates a fishing boat and makes payments to crew members, then issue a 1099 MISC.
+Apart from these payments, if the individuals hire a contractor to perform services, such as yard work, and pay him $600 or more, then the payments considered as miscellaneous income.
 Report the payments on 1099 MISC.